 Albemarle Street

 Figure 8A: Albemarle Street looking north.
-(Top - 1914 from "Days of the Mud Hen", Bottom - 2001)
+(Top - 1914 from "Days of the Mud Hen", Middle - 2001, Bottom - 2023)

 The trip to Colpoy's Bay from Wiarton takes you down Spragge's Hill and along the shore of the bay until you reach the village wharf.
 At this point, the road makes a 90 degree turn to the north.
 In 1914 you would round the curve and take in the view displayed at the top of Figure 8A.
 This image from "Days of the `Mud Hen'" shows the Cunningham home and blacksmith shop at far right (later converted to Cunningham's Hall - see the page of this website entitle "The Community Hall"), the Forest Home Hotel at centre-right, followed by the "drive-in" agricultural weigh scale and homes further up Whicher's Hill, including the former home of Mr. James McDonagh in the distance at right (sold the year before) who was also the architect of the Community Hall (see "The Community Hall").
 The structures on the left-hand side are described in the caption within the image.

 Figure 8B: Albemarle Street looking south toward the bay.
-(Top - about 1917 from "Days of the Mud Hen", Bottom - 2001)
+(Top - about 1917 from "Days of the Mud Hen", Middle - 2001, Bottom - 2023)

 Figure 8C: Colpoy's Bay village looking southwest.
 1922

 Figure 8C is a great southwesterly view of Albemarle Street and the east end of the village as it stood in 1922.
 The photograph was taken from the back of Edgehill Cemetery on the eastern side of Whicher's Hill.
 The Pruder house is the double gabled home at far left.
-The Parke house (now a "Bed & Breakfast") is the white brick home to the right with the evident single chimney.
+The Parke house is the white brick home to the right with the evident single chimney.
 In front of the Parke house is Cunningham's Hall (see the page of this website entitled "The Community Hall") The large building at centre, just right of the Parke house, is the former Forest Home Hotel (at the time, the Cunningham home) which was built in 1898 and burned down in 1934.
 Whicher's store appears at far right behind Alex Caudle's home (one of the residences that remains to this day).
 It is impossible to take this same photograph today, because of very significant tree growth along the bayside (south) edge of the cemetery.
 The view is completely blocked.

 free hit